HISTOR-Ledger/H1STOR/README.md

 ## Get Involved

 We believe that preserving history is a collective responsibility.
-We invite you to learn more about the H1STOR project and explore ways to contribute to our mission.
-[Link to your website or contribution guidelines].
+We invite you to learn more about the H1STOR project and explore ways to contribute by emailing us at "histor@glclabs.eu"

+Copyright © 2025 Gareth Caughey All Rights Reserved